isomerpages/chi-ogpshowcase/_products/Isomer/Get Started.md

 ### Site launch

-Let us know in advance (ideally 2 weeks) prior to when you’d like to launch the site.
-If you need the site to be up urgently, let us know when we’re onboarding you onto isomer so we can slot you in our launch schedule quickly.
+Let isomer know in advance (ideally 2 weeks) prior to when you’d like to launch the site.
+If you need the site to be up urgently, let isomer know when they’re onboarding you onto isomer so they can slot you in their launch schedule quickly.

-You can read more about how to launch your website on our guide.
+You can read more about how to launch your website on their [guide](https://guide.isomer.gov.sg/).

 For more information on [Isomer](https://www.isomer.gov.sg/), please refer to [https://www.isomer.gov.sg/](https://www.isomer.gov.sg/)

 ### **Tutorial**
 The official [guide](https://guide.isomer.gov.sg/) can be accessed from: [https://guide.isomer.gov.sg/](https://guide.isomer.gov.sg/)